 South Carson Street

 12/21/18 Update: City staff and the project design team hosted a community meeting where citizens and stakeholders were encouraged to provide feedback and explore the South Carson Complete Streets Project conceptual designs, which are in the early stages of development.
 The meeting was held on Tuesday, December 11, 2018, from 4:30 p.m. to 7:00 p.m. at the Carson City Sheriff’s Office Ormsby Room located at 911 East Musser Street, in Carson City.
 You can complete the comment form by visiting the City's website carson.org.
-The recorded meeting can be viewed below.
+Watch the meeting below.

 30% Design Submittal